celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 The `PORT` environment variable sets the listening port for the service on the local instance.
 Note that depending on your setup, this may be different from the port exposed to the public Internet.

 Attestation Service exposes a HTTP endpoint, but it is strongly recommended that you adopt a setup that implements TLS.
+Attestation Service must expose the following routes to the public Internet: POST `/attestations`, POST `/test_attestations`, GET `/get_attestations`, POST `/delivery_status_twilio`, POST `/delivery_status_nexmo`.
+It should also expose GET `/status`.
+Optionally you may choose to expose GET `/healthz` and GET `/metrics`.
+Note that the URL provided in the validator metadata should not include any of these suffixes.

 An Attestation Service is usually deployed alongside a Celo full node instance, which needs to have the attestation signer key unlocked.
 This can be either deployed on the same physical machine, or in a VM or container on a different host.
 It is possible but not recommended to use a proxy node as the associated full node, but in this case ensure RPC access is locked down only to the Attestation Service.